rust-lang/rfcs/text/3323-restrictions.md

   within the defining crate.
 The advantages of native read-only fields relating to borrow checking also do not apply when using this crate.
 - The `derive-getters` and `getset` crates are derive macros that are used to generate getter methods.
-The latter also has the ability to derive getters.
+The latter also has the ability to derive setters.
 This demonstrates the usefulness of reduced syntax for common behavior.
 Further, `getset` allows explicitly setting the visibility of the derived methods.
 In this manner, it is very similar to the ability to provide a path to the `mut` restriction.